-The design for the 2018 M&G Garden is a romanticised haven which expands on an idea that a wall, tree and seat can create a quiet and intimate place of repose.
+The design for the 2018 M&G Garden is an imagined sanctuary which expands on an idea that a wall, tree and seat can create an intimate, sheltered and beautiful place of repose.
 Taking inspiration from the Mediterranean, the garden will celebrate the beauty and simplicity of the region’s unique landscape through the use of modest and sustainable raw materials and a vibrant planting palette.

 To bring this story to life, Sarah will use Mediterranean flora and raw materials dug directly out of the earth – red aggregates, clay and terracotta – to provide a sense of warmth and richness.
 Textured, rammed earth walls and stacked tiles will frame the spaces, creating contrast and intrigue.
 The unfolding views offer tantalising glimpses of twisted wisteria stems, graceful Lagerstroemia trees (Crepe Myrtle), scented thyme carpets and in the heart of the garden, the rugged form of two mature pomegranate trees.

 This is a garden of contrasts: colour is subtle, but also unexpected and dazzling; subshrubs with foliage that varies from glaucous to chartreuse; a clashing cacophony of scarlet, pink, lilac and yellow flowers are held together by grassy swathes.
 The garden’s composition pivots around the branching forms of Pomegranate trees.
 Their rugged forms command space and attention and are reflected in the glassy surface of the large pool.
 Planting includes tapestries of ground hugging scented herbs punctuated with taller, wispy, diaphanous flowers.
 Many drought tolerant plans are included which are perfectly suited to our warming climate.

 Sarah Price, garden designer says: